HeinrichApfelmus/threepenny-gui/README.md

 Many thanks to everyone who contributed, provided feedback or simply wrote an application using Threepenny!
 In particular, many thanks to:

-Heinrich Apfelmus, Daniel Austin, Steve Bigham, Ken Friis Larsen, Daniel Mlot, Tim C. Schröder [*and many others*](CONTRIBUTORS)
+Heinrich Apfelmus, Daniel Austin, Steve Bigham, Simon Jakobi, Ken Friis Larsen, Daniel Mlot, Tim C. Schröder [*and many others*](CONTRIBUTORS)

+Special thanks to *Simon Jakobi* for co-maintaining this project.

 Special thanks to *Chris Done* for starting the precursor project Ji.